How to Increase Your Emotional Energy and Get out of Survival Mode

 What drains them

-The drains are, in many ways, the mirror image of the sources.
+The drains are, in many ways, the mirror image of the resources.
 But they are worth naming directly — because they operate continuously in the background, and their cost is easy to underestimate precisely because it accumulates gradually rather than arriving all at once.

 Stimuli that miss the mark in either direction